-So how was 2015?
+So how was 5777?
+(This was the Jewish Year that ended at Sundown on September 20th, 2017).
 Was it a good or bad year?
 How can you tell?
-For most people, I suspect 2015 had both the good and the bad.
+For most people, I suspect 5777 had both the good and the bad.
 Sometimes there were overwhelming moments of joy or sadness that can color our perception of the whole year.
-Overall, I feel like 2015 was a pretty good year for me.
-I decided, however, to stop wondering on a scale where the year fit in, and instead do a Mussar Gratitude practice.
+Overall, I feel like 5777 was a pretty good year for me, despite many things going on in the world that are pretty sucky.
+I decided to stop trying to fit the year on a scale from good to bad, and instead do a Mussar Gratitude practice.
 Gratitude could change your life.

 Will you join me in taking the 15 minute Gratitude challenge?
 Carve out 15 minutes for yourself, and sit with a journal or a piece of paper.
 Start a timer, and write down everything in your life that you are grateful for.
-I did this yesterday, and it was absolutely transformative.
+I did this a few minutes ago, and it was absolutely transformative.
 Before I started, I reviewed some key teachings about Gratitude that helped me a great deal.

 Mussar teaches that Gratitude is the ability to recognize the good in any situation, and to give thanks.
 Thus, we are enjoined to be grateful for both good and bad things that happen to us.
 The latter can be a challenge.
 For example, when we are in shock over unexpectedly losing our job, and the mortgage payment is coming due, it may be hard to feel grateful.
 With the fullness of time we may end up with a better job, or being home may allow us to reconnect with our friends and family.
 Thus, in the moment, we can be grateful that we have an opportunity to spend our time doing other things.
 In addition, Mussar teaches us to be grateful for inanimate things.
 For example, right now I am Grateful to the nice lazy boy that supports me in comfort as I write to you.
 Not only that, I nap regularly in this chair with a cat on my lap.